Answers to your questions (FAQ)

 Faith."

-are used as a tool to present historic Christian beliefs
+"simulated discussions" are used as a tool to present

-does not come across as particularly aggressive, he does
+believes.
+Although Joe does not come across as particularly

-believes to be true.
-Joe does not "make up"
+which he honestly believes to be true.
+Joe does not "make

 only uses official reasoning that has been printed in

-months as we plan to document the Watchtower teachings
+as we plan to document the Watchtower teachings that we use

 3.